-Why Fingerprints Fail To Make Background Checks Better
+Fingerprint Background Checks vs. Regular Ones: Why Fingerprints Fail to Make Checks Better

 Are fingerprint-based FBI background checks better than “traditional” background checks?
 That question comes up again and again, thanks in part to the taxi industry’s efforts to derail the high-speed rise of ride-sharing services.